mheadd/llm-persistent-instructions/README.md

 ### ⚠️ Important Setup Notes
 - **First-time setup**: The Phi-3 model download is ~2.2GB and happens on first run
-- **Memory requirement**: Ensure you have at least 8GB of available RAM
+- **Memory requirement**: Ensure you have at least 10GB of available RAM (8GB for Ollama + 2GB for system)
+- **Docker memory**: Make sure Docker Desktop has sufficient memory allocated (8GB+ recommended)
-- **Initial response time**: First API requests take 1-2 minutes as the model loads into memory
+- **Initial response time**: First API requests take 30-90 seconds as the model loads into memory
+- **Model persistence**: With optimizations, the model stays in memory for 60 minutes after last use
-- **Subsequent requests**: Much faster once the model is loaded (typically 10-30 seconds)
+- **Subsequent requests**: Much faster (5-15 seconds) once the model is loaded and cached

 ## 📡 API Endpoints